Updated September 4, 2019

 A Canadian Medical Graduate or U.S. Medical Graduate (CMG/USMG) is an individual who received their medical degree from a medical school accredited by the Committee on Accreditation of Canadian Medical Schools (CACMS) or the Liaison Committee on Medical Education (LCME).
 From here on in this will be referred to as the “CMG stream”.

-The Medical Council of Canada Evaluating Exam and the National Assessment Collaboration (NAC) Examination is mandatory for all IMGs applying through CaRMS for first-year residency positions in the 2019 match.
+The National Assessment Collaboration (NAC) Examination is mandatory for all IMGs applying through CaRMS for first-year residency positions in the 2019 match as well as the MCC Qualifying Exam Part 1 (QE1).

-Participation in the UBC Clinical Assessment Program (CAP) is mandatory for all IMGs applying through CaRMS for first-year residency positions in the 2019 match.
-Please see the IMG-BC webpage for information about the program and how to apply: https://imgbc.med.ubc.ca/resource/clinical-assessment/
+Participation in the UBC Clinical Assessment Program (CAP) is mandatory for all IMGs applying through CaRMS for first-year residency positions in the 2020 match.
+Please see the IMG-BC webpage for information about the program and how to apply: https://imgbc.med.ubc.ca/resource/clinical- assessment/

 R-1 First Iteration